-Look at the following Bug life cycle:
+Look at the following Defect cycle

 On successful logging, the bug is reviewed by Development or Test manager.
 Test manager can set the bug status as Open, can Assign the bug to developer or bug may be deferred until next release.

 When a bug gets assigned to a developer and he/she can start working on it.
-The developer can set bug status as won’t fix, Couldn’t reproduce, Need more information or ‘Fixed'.
+The developer can set the bug status as won’t fix, Couldn’t reproduce, Need more information or ‘Fixed'.